 Mexico City is a behemoth.
 Around 22 million people live here, and it has a reputation for being dirty, dangerous and choked with traffic.
 Unfortunately, earthquakes in Mexico City have been known to occur too, with a serious one hitting in September 2017.
 However, I didn’t find CDMX any more dangerous than any other big city in the world, and if you skip Mexico City on your Mexico vacation you are seriously missing out.
 With a UNESCO listed historic centre, UNESCO listed cuisine, and battling with Paris to be the city with the most museums in the world, Mexico City is not to be underestimated.
-These are ten of my favourite things to do in Mexico City.
+These are ten of the best things to do in Mexico City, whether you’re backpacking Mexico City on a budget or splashing the cash, you won’t be disappointed here!

 Marvel at the Palacio de Bellas Artes